-NOTE 3: UE traffic can still reach the old EAS through the Source BP/ULCL and Source UPF (PSA WG2).
+NOTE 3: UE traffic can still reach the old EAS through the Source BP/ULCL and Source UPF (PSA2).
 This is useful especially while EAS relocation is being completed and allows the switch to the New EAS to happen when it better suits the application.

 9. Context migration between old and new EAS completes.

-NOTE 4: This step may happen anytime after Step 5, and it may go before Steps 6-8.
+NOTE 4: This step may happen any time after step 5, and it may go before steps 6-8.

-10. After both Steps 8 and 9 are completed, Application client is instructed for when and how to switch to the New EAS, using Application Layer procedures.
+10. After both steps 8 and 9 are completed, Application client is instructed for when and how to switch to the New EAS, using Application Layer procedures.
 There may be instructions sent to the application client for how to proceed: e.g. continue to use the Old EAS, send traffic to both, or some other application specific procedure.
-Any traffic to the New EAS goes via Target BP/ULCL and Target UPF (PSA WG3) as provisioned in Step 7.
+Any traffic to the New EAS goes via Target BP/ULCL and Target UPF (PSA3) as provisioned in step 7.

-UE application traffic starts to new EAS starts on the path through the Target BP/ULCL and Target UPF (PSA WG3).
+UE application traffic starts to new EAS starts on the path through the Target BP/ULCL and Target UPF (PSA3).

-11. The SMF removes the Source BP/ULCL and Source UPF (PSA WG2) after the timer started in Step 7 expires.
+11. The SMF removes the Source BP/ULCL and Source UPF (PSA2) after the timer started in step 7 expires.

 6.52.2.2 Procedure for edge relocation triggered by the application